 While these results seemed to make little sense initially, researchers were able to identify an explanation.
 They examined the different proteins involved in inflammation hoping to find one that might interact with the enzyme.
 The most likely candidate was a molecule known as interleukin six (IL-6).
 If researchers were right, blocking this molecule might stop the inflammation causing gum disease regardless of how active the enzyme.

-The Potential For Future Breakthroughs
+The Potential for Future Breakthroughs

 Researchers were proven correct, when they blocked IL-6, inflammation decreased in all cases.
 Researchers had finally identified the right suspect in the periodontitis mystery.
 But perhaps even more important, the results of their research have shown that the trouble wasn’t being caused by some type of previously unknown biological entity, but by a factor previously known to be linked with long-term inflammation.

 Having identified the role IL-6 plays in oral inflammation, researchers suggest the potential to slow and possibly stop the progression of gingivitis may not be too far into the future.
 A drug already exists that would effectively achieve this goal, but currently it is only approved to treat another IL-6 based condition, rheumatoid arthritis.
-Regardless, the fact that a drug exists that has already been approved for use by the FDA suggests a new version designed to treat gum disease may only be a few years away, not decades.
+Regardless, the fact that a drug exists that has already been approved for use by the FDA suggests a new version designed to treat gum disease may only be a few years away vs. decades.

 As we continue to wait for the medication to catch up with the research, the best way reduce your risk of gingivitis is to ensure your teeth and gums remain healthy.
-This means brushing at least twice a day, flossing daily, and scheduling regular exams and cleaning with your Edmond family dentist.
+This means brushing at least twice a day, flossing daily, and scheduling regular exams and cleanings with your Edmond family dentist.
 While research may eventually help us find long-term solutions for gum disease, a little prevention in the short-term will go a long way towards ensuring you enjoy a lifetime of healthy teeth and gums.